 If you’re a new business, with no capital or very little money to spend, then the best thing you can do is educate yourself (read books, blogs, videos, go on courses, etc.) on how social media works and how to use social media, content marketing and email marketing to grow your business for free or by spending as little as possible (and yes, it IS possible to grow your business using digital marketing on a small budget).

 However, there is ONE thing I recommend you do AS SOON AS YOU CAN to take your business to the next stage as fast as possible: Invest in training.

 Even if you do social media yourself, you have to remember that YOUR TIME as a business owner is your most valuable asset.

-If you try to learn social media yourself, without personalised one-on-one training, coaching or without some kind of structured training course to guide you, you could spend years (through trial and error) figuring this stuff out.
+If you try to learn social media yourself, without personalised one-on-one training, coaching or some kind of structured training course to guide you, you could spend years (through trial and error) figuring this stuff out.

 With training (which isn’t very expensive, by the way), you can save time, avoid mistakes and get better results for your business much quicker.

 See our lead generation online course page for more information.

 Once you’ve won a few clients and you’ve established your business a bit more, you can move to the next stage: The Small Business Stage.